How to find your Decor Soulmate!

 Because I love to learn, I also completed the Small Business Program at VCC as well as the Applied Digital Communications & Social Media Program at Capilano University.

-Right now I am in the Bachelor of Communications Program also at Cap U.
+Right now I am in the Bachelor of Communications Program also at the university

 Q: When did you move to Vancouver?
 Why did you move to Vancouver?